thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/RESTful_Express_HTTP_Server.desc.md

 });
 ```

-Send an HTTP request to destroy an individual guest resource.
+Send an HTTP request to destroy a guest resource.

 ```shell
 http DELETE localhost:8000/guests/0